Remembering: Stories of Women at Yale

 Remembering: Stories of Women at Yale is a devised ensemble performance that will tell the stories, struggles, and triumphs of women and, ideally, gender non-conforming folks over the past 50 years.
 This performance will be part of the official (and only!)
 50Y150 event for undergraduates and will take place on Cross Campus!
 This larger festival will include performances from other performing arts groups on campus and influential alumni speakers.

 We are looking for collaborators of all genders, backgrounds, races/ethnicities, and experience levels.
-Everyone and anyone is welcome (to perform, to design, to write, to create) with us so please come join us!
+Everyone and anyone is welcome (to perform, to design, to write, to create) so please come join us!

 Come tell stories with us!